 Panel 1: Draw and color a cover for your informative pamphlet.
 You’ll need to show your candidate’s name!
 What else can you include on the cover?

 Panel 2: Write and illustrate a paragraph on your candidate’s background.
 What did you find out about him?

 Panels 3-6: Choose four issues that you feel are most important and write a panel on each one.
 What does your candidate think about each of these issues?

 After you finish your brochure, it’s time to decide the issue that you both feel is most important.
 You’ll make a poster advertising your candidate’s feeling on this issue.

 You’ll each create a campaign poster for your candidate.
 Think of a snappy phrase or slogan that can illustrate your candidate’s feeling on that issue.
-Be sure to include his name!
+Be sure to include the candidate's name!

 You should each print out your poster.

 Congratulations, you’ve become an expert on the candidates of the election.
 You’ve researched the background of one of the candidates and learned his views on many of the key issues.
-You’ve developed some campaign materials that showcase his views.
+You’ve developed some campaign materials that showcase your candidate's views.

 This is something just for yourself and your teacher; you don’t have to share it with your partner.
-One nice thing about voting in the USA is that you don’t have to tell anyone who you voted for!
+One nice thing about voting in the United States is that you don’t have to tell anyone who you voted for!